 The world has changed in the 12 years since Typhoon 2 took the crown under the watchful eye of slam poetry amateur Craig Charles, and the BBC has taken steps towards embracing it in this new series.

 Gone are the leather jackets, with classy and amusing performances from reliable BBC stalwart Dara Ó Briain and Angela Scanlon.
-Jonathan Pearce returns in his typically shout ‘n’ scream manner, but his reactions are justified; the robot-smashing action is better than ever.

 But there’s something missing.

 First: the good.
 There were fantastic moments, with tiny robots flying a dozen feet into the air, utter disbelief as the robots performed kamikaze moves into the Pit and just good ol’ fashioned destruction from the Hypnodisc-inspired Carbide.
 And of course there was nostalgia; old favourites Razer and Behemoth made returns to the UK series, as did several old faces with entirely new machines.